Astrophysics (Index)About

 (launch rocket in development, e.g., for future astronomical projects)

-Four more SLS-based flights are scheduled through the 2020s, all of them crewed Artemis missions to the Moon.
-As of 2023, no other missions using the SLS are as yet scheduled.
-Some missions initially planned with the SLS in mind were subsequently adapted to other launch rockets due to the delays in SLS's development.
+Four more SLS-based flights are currently scheduled, all of them of them crewed Artemis missions to the Moon, currently scheduled to take place 2026 through 2030.
+As of 2025, no other missions using the SLS are scheduled.
+A number of missions initially planned with the SLS in mind were subsequently adapted to other launch rockets due to the delays in SLS's development.

-The alternative to the SLS's most powerful launching rocket is the Starship, which is in development by the private company, SpaceX.
-A number of privately-developed launching rockets offer alternatives to the various SLS models.
+The alternatives to the SLS's most powerful launching rocket are the Starship, which is in development by the private company, SpaceX, and the Long March 9, in development by China.
+A number of privately-developed launching rockets offer alternatives to the other SLS models.

 (space,equipment,plan,NASA)